 - having staff who are passionate about finding ways of doing things better, with an unremitting focus on learning, development and progress;

-- demonstrating high-quality leadership to promote, support and sustain the drive to perfect teaching and maximise learning.
+- demonstrating high-quality leadership to promote, support and sustain the drive to perfect teaching and maximize learning.

 A clear common factor across the successful primary and secondary schools emerges as having high expectations.
 These expectations come from strong values and they are set in a way that leaves everyone – pupils, parents, staff and governors – clear about what they are.
 It is then important that those high expectations are applied consistently and never relaxed.